programmervsworld/Wildbits_SuperBASIC_Fresh_Sublime_Syntax/README.md

-# superbasic
+# Wildbits F256K2 Syntax File For Fresh TUI

-Attempt to make a fresh language pack for the F256K2s SuperBasic language
+This is my attempt to make a fresh language pack for the F256K2s SuperBasic language.
+In theory this is a sublime YAML format so it might work for sublime text as well though I haven't tried.
+The idea is just to provide some syntax highlighting features for SuperBasic so I don't have to start at all white in the editor :)

 ## Features